A Quiet Mechanical Keyboard for a Loud Office (A Practical Build Story)

 A quiet keyboard is a gift you give the room

-The best compliment a quiet keyboard gets is not praise.
-It’s normalcy.
+The best compliment a quiet keyboard gets is being ignored.